-The National Association of Realtors®, “The Voice for Real Estate,” is America’s largest trade association, representing over 1.2 million members involved in all aspects of the residential and commercial real estate industries.
+The National Association of REALTORS is America’s largest trade association, representing more than 1.5 million members, including NAR’s institutes, societies, and councils, involved in all aspects of the real estate industry.
+NAR membership includes brokers, salespeople, property managers, appraisers, counselors, and others engaged in both residential and commercial real estate.

-SOURCE National Association of Realtors
+Source: National Association of REALTORS